wp-plugins/spam-destroyer/readme.txt

 = 1.2.5 (19/8/2012) =
 * Changed from kill.php file to kill.js file
 * Allows for caching of payload
-* Allows for automatic script concatentation
+* Allows for automatic script concatenation
 * Cookie creation achieved via raw JS
 * Key is passed to script via wp_localize_script()
 = 1.2.4 (11/8/2012) =